mcheang20/mcheang20.github.io/_portfolio/chatter.md

 Chatter is a messaging application that allows users to send and receive messages in realtime with friends or strangers.

 ## Problem and Challenges

-Design and develop an application that allows users to send and receive messages using a realtime database and backend service.
+The application had to feature the ability to send and receive messages in realtime.
+This meant including a database and backend service to manage the transfer of data between users and the database.

 <div class="col-all-2">
   <dl>
       <dt class="heading">Database Storage</dt>
         <dd class="col-info">
+        The application was aimed to handle large amounts of messages to be transferred between users.
 A realtime database system was a critical requirement to handle and synchronize the exchange of data for smooth application functionality.
         </dd>
   </dl>
   <dl>